What are the symptoms of facet syndrome?

 The symptoms of facet syndrome can range, but the most common are pain, stiffness, and soreness.
 Pain is due to inflammation of the surrounding tissue.
-The levels of pain experienced can also vary, but are most severe during long periods of inactivity.
-This severe pain is experienced when sitting or standing for extended periods.
+The level of pain can vary but is most severe during long periods of inactivity.
+This includes when sitting or standing for extended periods.
 Changing your position can provide temporary, minor relief.
 But any inactivity, including sleeping, can cause tremendous pain.

 There are many different sports medicine treatments available for facet syndrome.
 The particular treatment you will need will depend on your individual case.
-If you’re experiencing pain from sports injuries or any of the symptoms listed above, make an appointment with Dr. Bob Meyer and Spinal Rehab and Sports Medicine today.
-Dr. Bob will diagnose the cause of your pain and create a custom treatment plan just for you.
+If you’re experiencing pain from sports injuries or any of the symptoms listed above, make an appointment with our sports medicine doctor at Spinal Rehab Sports Medicine today.
+Dr. Bob Meyer will diagnose the cause of your pain and create a custom treatment plan just for you.